Philodendron Varieties: 57 Different Types of Philodendron

 These Philodendrons have distinct oddly-shaped leaves, similar to dog ears in how they grow narrow and triangular from the stem, almost appearing as three rather than one.
 While the top of the leaves is a brilliant glossy green, the undersides are a maroon-magenta hue.

-The flowers of the Mexicanum typically do not appear in potted plants, but in the natural habitat, are miniature and are challenging to see.
+The flowers of Mexicanum typically do not appear in potted plants, but in the natural habitat, are miniature and are challenging to see.
 They have a green flower hood with a ruby center for reproduction purposes.

 Micans

-The Micans is also known as the Velvet Leaf Philodendron and has green foliage tinted with rust atop gold-tinted stems.
-This Philodendron variety is native to the Caribbean and Mexico and can provide a stunning exotic feel to your home or office when you include one in your space.
+Micans is also known as the Velvet Leaf Philodendron and has green foliage tinted with rust atop gold-tinted stems.
+This variety is native to the Caribbean and Mexico and can provide a stunning exotic feel to your home or office when you include one in your space.

-Similar to other Philodendron varieties, the Micans rarely flower when growing indoors.
+Similar to other Philodendron varieties, Micans rarely flower when growing indoors.
 However, if you are lucky enough to see blooms, they are green with white, making them less stunning than their foliage.

-While the Micans are relatively low-maintenance with the ideal humidity and temperature, regular pruning can help keep them manageable and attractive.
+While Micans are relatively low-maintenance with the ideal humidity and temperature, regular pruning can help keep them manageable and attractive.
 They are a fast-growing Philodendron variety, so ensure you provide proper support for them to climb or vine from their pot.

 Moonlight

-The Moonlight is a non-vining Philodendron variety and typically grows in clumps as a dense, shrub-like plant.
-Even so, the Moonlight can reach up to two feet tall and over two feet wide at maturity.
+The Moonlight Philodendron is a non-vining variety and typically grows in clumps as a dense, shrub-like plant.
+Even so, Moonlight can reach up to two feet tall and over two feet wide at maturity.
 New leaves come in lime green or bright yellow, with the color losing intensity as it grows and eventually altering to a darker green.

 If your plant does not have vibrant colors in its leaves, it may need more bright indirect lighting.
-The Moonlight has an extremely long blooming time that lasts up to a month or longer in the wild.
+Moonlight has an extremely long blooming time that lasts up to a month or longer in the wild.
 Its pinkish-red spathe is breathtaking, although it is rare that plant owners see these blooms from their indoor plants.

 This low-maintenance Philodendron variety with its bright, cheery colors is a terrific addition to any living room or workspace.